Student welfare and personal tutors

 Catering provides a variety of food designed to appeal to students of different cultural backgrounds.
 Students with particular dietary needs discuss these individually with the Catering Manager.
 Special arrangements are made for students fasting during Ramadan.
 The catering unit will produce special meals on special occasions e.g. International Day.

 Each student is paired with a member of staff who oversees all aspects of their life here.
 Personal Tutors act as a first point of contact for parents and are in frequent contact with parents.
-Each Personal Tutor takes responsibility for the oversight of twelve students.
+Each Personal Tutor takes responsibility for the oversight of approximately 12 students.
 This responsibility extends to academic and non-academic aspects of students’ lives and includes residential life as well as other aspects of the College outside the classroom.

 |Pastoral care and discipline “Excellent” (Good Schools Guide)|